-(Hartford, CT) - Attorney General William Tong today joined a coalition of 37 attorneys general filing a lawsuit against Google alleging antitrust violations involving the tech giant's app store.
-The suit , filed in the U.S. District Court of Northern District of California, alleges exclusionary conduct relating to the Google Play Store for Android mobile devices and Google Billing.
-This antitrust lawsuit is the newest legal action against the tech giant, claiming illegal, anticompetitive, and unfair business practices.
+BALTIMORE, MD (July 7, 2021) - Maryland Attorney General Brian E. Frosh today joined a coalition of 37 attorneys general in filing a lawsuit against Google alleging exclusionary conduct relating to the Google Play Store for Android mobile devices and Google Billing.
+The lawsuit is the newest legal action against the tech giant, claiming illegal, anticompetitive, and unfair business practices.
 The States accuse Google of using its dominance to unfairly restrict competition with the Google Play Store, harming consumers by limiting choice and driving up app prices.